Format and Schema

 • Multiple keys with the same name can exist.

-Also commented lines are set prefixing the # character, those lines are not processed but they must be indented too.
+Commented lines are set prefixing the # character.
+Commented lines aren't processed but they must be indented.

-Fluent Bit configuration files are based in a strict Indented Mode, that means that each configuration file must follow the same pattern of alignment from left to right when writing text.
-By default an indentation level of four spaces from left to right is suggested.
+Fluent Bit configuration files are based in a strict indented mode.
+Each configuration file must follow the same pattern of alignment from left to right when writing text.
+By default, an indentation level of four spaces from left to right is suggested.
 Example:

 [FIRST_SECTION]